How to make Mother Nature’s most magical light show even more fantastic: See it from space.

 Auroras are created when electrically charged electrons and protons in the Earth’s magnetic field collide with neutral atoms in the upper atmosphere.
-The color of the lights is produced by the collision of gas particles.
+The color of the lights is produced by gas particles.

 The most common color, green, is produced by the collision of oxygen particles in the thermosphere, about 60 miles above the troposphere.

 Blue and purplish-red auroras are produced by the collision of nitrogen particles.
 These particles are found in the exosphere, the highest layer in the earth’s atmosphere, at an altitude of 120,000 miles.